Donald Trump and fascism: January 6 attack

 The January 6 United States Capitol attack has been compared to the Beer Hall Putsch by some academics.

 The attack on the United States Capitol by supporters of Donald Trump on January 6, 2021, has been compared by some academics to the Beer Hall Putsch, a failed coup attempt in Germany by Nazi Party leader Adolf Hitler against the Weimar government in 1923.

 Anatomy of Fascism author Robert Paxton, a political scientist and historian specializing in the study of fascism, previously denied that Trump should be labeled a fascist but changed his views following the January 6 attack.
-Paxton saw the attack on the Capitol as similar to both Mussolini's 1922 march on Rome, in which his blackshirts successfully took over Italy's capital, and the 1934 far-right anti-parliamentary riot in Paris; however, he also believes that "the word fascism has been debased into epithet, making it a less and less useful tool for analyzing political movements of our times".
-In 2024, Historian Ruth Ben-Ghiat wrote in that, just as Mussolini eventually pardoned the blackshirts who helped him ascend to power, "Trump has also already vowed to pardon" his supporters who were convicted of crimes related to January 6.
-In 2025, Trump pardoned nearly every January 6 Capitol rioter, including those who assaulted police officers and defendants with domestic violence, manslaughter, "production of child sexual abuse material", rape, and child sexual abuse on their criminal records.
+Paxton saw the attack on the Capitol as similar to both Mussolini's 1922 march on Rome, in which his blackshirts successfully took over Italy's capital, and the 1934 far-right anti-parliamentary riot in Paris; however, he also believes that "the word 'fascism' has been debased into epithet, making it a less and less useful tool for analyzing political movements of our times."
+In 2024, Historian Ruth Ben-Ghiat wrote that, just as Mussolini eventually pardoned the Blackshirts who helped him ascend to power, "Trump has also already vowed to pardon" his supporters who were convicted of crimes related to January 6.
+In 2025, Trump pardoned nearly every January 6 Capitol rioter, including those who assaulted police officers and defendants with domestic violence, manslaughter, "production of child sexual abuse material," rape, and child sexual abuse on their criminal records.

 Storming of Michigan state capitol

 On April 30, 2020, less than a year prior to the January 6 attack and two weeks after Trump published social media posts urging his supporters to "liberate" the state of Michigan from COVID-19 policies, hundreds of Trump supporters, including militia members, gathered around the Michigan state capitol to prevent a public health measure from coming into effect.
-About 100 protesters entered the capitol, where they displayed nooses and carried Confederate flags, as well as signs that read "Tyrants Get the Rope".
-During the incident, Trump endorsed the protesters and urged governor Gretchen Whitmer to negotiate with them, tweeting that, "These are very good people, but they are angry.
+About 100 protesters entered the capitol, where they displayed nooses and carried Confederate flags, as well as signs that read "Tyrants Get the Rope."
+During the incident, Trump endorsed the protesters and urged Governor Gretchen Whitmer to negotiate with them, tweeting that "These are very good people, but they are angry.
 They want their lives back again, safely!
 See them, talk to them, make a deal with the protesters."
 The protesters successfully convinced Republican state senators to kill the measure.

-American Journal of Public Health editor Alfredo Morabia cited the Michigan attacks, the plot to kidnap Whitmer and other incidents of disruption by armed political groups as build ups to the January 6 attacks.
+American Journal of Public Health editor Alfredo Morabia cited the Michigan attacks, the plot to kidnap Whitmer, and other incidents of disruption by armed political groups as build-ups to the January 6 attacks.